GeigerJR/IAM-Account/README.md

 # 🚀 AWS IAM User Management with Terraform

-This project automates the creation of **multiple IAM users with admin privileges** using Terraform.
-It includes a modular structure, remote state management with S3, and security best practices.
+Automated IAM user creation with multi-environment support, using a clean modular structure.

 ---